 Your calls, notifications, health status, favourite football match scores, etc. They came with something you’ll forever be addicted to because it has become a part of your daily life.
 And before the oldies knew what was happening, all their “status symbol” products became objects forgotten in the lockers.
 The bottom line dropped drastically, and their initial arrogance at the site of disruption followed suit.

 In their early days while he was still alive, Steve Jobs once told his team of engineers, “It’s better to be a pirate than join the navy.”
 I think that has become a culture at Apple.
 Every one of their products comes with a raw demonstration of that narrative.
 They didn’t join the bandwagon until 2015, when they launched their watch.
 They took a tangential position.

 What can you learn from this?

-Apple didn’t try to sound like, or do like, or behave like anyone.
-They stood their ground and showed the world a new possibility – born out of their philosophy.
+Apple didn’t try to sound like, do like, or behave like anyone.
+They stood their ground and showed the world a new possibility born out of their philosophy.

-– Innovation is nothing but being able to quickly see drifts and smartly position yourself at the forefront of it.
-Innovation is about being a good listener, being a hybrid thinker (ability to see the interrelationships of different ideas or concepts coming together to form a new meaning).
+Innovation is nothing more than being able to quickly see trends and smartly position yourself at the forefront of them.
+Innovation is about being a good listener and a systems thinker (the ability to see the interrelationships of different ideas or concepts coming together to form a new meaning).

-In the strategy world, we call this The Delta Model – a consumer-centric approach to strategic management.
+In the strategy world, we call this The Delta Model, a consumer-centric approach to strategic management.